natank/node-mid-project/README.md

 Movies management app

+## Deployment
 Click this link to view the deployment app on Heroku: https://immense-bastion-81014.herokuapp.com/
+To sign in, use the following login credentials: user name: admin
+password: admin

 ## How to use this site